Which of the Following Is an Example of Collective Behavior?

 Cognitive biases can significantly influence investment decisions regarding collective behaviour.
 Groupthink, the tendency to conform to the dominant viewpoint, can cloud independent thinking and lead to suboptimal choices.
 Confirmation bias, the tendency to seek information that confirms our existing beliefs, can create an echo chamber effect, hindering our ability to consider contrary evidence.

 These biases can amplify the impact of collective behaviour, causing investors to follow the crowd without critical assessment.
-For example, during the dot-com bubble, groupthink and confirmation bias contributed to a frenzy of investing in technology stocks, despite warning signs of overvaluation.
+For example, during the dot-com bubble, groupthink and confirmation bias contributed to a frenzy of investing in technology stocks despite warning signs of overvaluation.
 This resulted in a market crash as investors realized their mistakes.

-Investors must actively seek diverse perspectives and challenge their assumptions to avoid these cognitive traps.
+Investors must actively seek diverse perspectives and challenge assumptions to avoid these cognitive traps.
 Independent research and a willingness to consider contrarian viewpoints are essential for making more balanced decisions.

 Sentiment Analysis: Uncovering Market Opportunities